 We do not advise that you take holidays in term time.
-Please see the HE calendar on our website for details HE-Teaching-Year-2023.24.docx (sharepoint.com)
+Please see the HE calendar in Appendix 1 for details.

 If you are absent you must telephone or email your personal tutor to notify them.
 Doctor's notes will be required for absences of more than a couple of days or recurring illness.
-Please keep your module tutors informed if you are having difficulty attending your classes for whatever reason.
+Please keep your module tutors informed if you are having difficulty attending you classes for whatever reason.
 We are here to support you but cannot do that unless you keep us informed of problems you are experiencing.

-Please note - Those students who are eligible for a bursary will find that their payments will be cancelled if they have not met the minimum attendance requirement, and we do not receive a sick note covering any periods of absence, and/or are not up-to-date with their assessed work.
-(Please see the Bursary Policy on the VLE for full details)
+Please note - Those students who are eligible for a bursary will find that their payments will be cancelled if they have not met the minimum attendance requirement, and we do not receive a sick note covering any periods of absence, and/or are not up-to-date with their assessed work. (please see the Bursary Policy on the VLE for full details)

-If you are absent through illness immediately prior to an examination or assignment deadline and wish to submit a case for mitigating circumstances, you must complete the relevant form and provide us with details and any available evidence as soon as possible.
+If you are absent through illness immediately prior to an examination or assignment deadline and wish to submit a case for mitigating circumstances, you must provide us with details and any available evidence as soon as possible.